Available with Image Analyst license.

 - Horizontal Field of View

 When the metadata is complete and accurate, the tool will calculate the video frame corners, and thus the size, shape, and position of the video frame outline, which may then be displayed on a map.
-These 11 parameters comprise the minimum metadata required to compute the map transformation between the video and the map, display the video footprint on the map, and enable other functionality, such as digitizing, marking, and measuring on the video and the map.
+These 12 parameters comprise the minimum metadata required to compute the transform between video and map, to display the video footprint on the map, and to enable other functionality such as digitizing and marking on the video and the map.

 The performance of the resulting multiplexed video file depends on the type and quality of the data contained in the metadata file, and how accurately the video data and metadata files are synchronized.
 If the metadata is not accurate or contains anomalies, these discrepancies will be encoded in the video and displayed on the map when the video is played.
 If your metadata.csv file only contains UNIX Time Stamp, Sensor Latitude, and Sensor Longitude fields, the location of the sensor will be displayed on the map, but the footprint of the video frames cannot be displayed, and some functionality such as digitizing features and measuring distance within the video will not be supported.